allenwhite/ag-grid-calculations-poc/src/calc-engine/README.md

 ## Approach When A Function Doesnt Work Out of the Box

-- Implement the missing functions (COUNTIFS, etc)
+- Implement the missing excel functions (COUNTIFS, etc)
 - Convert the excel formula to something that works (AI is actually really good at this)
-- Define our own custom function (if the other two options are overly complex, or depend on range outputs that our parser doesnt support)
+- Define our own custom function (if the other two options are overly complex, or depend on range outputs that our parser doesnt support.
+Ex: NOBLANKS)

 ## Checklist